Tilt table testing is used to evaluate syncope in

 If vasovagal symptoms develop, vasovagal syncope is confirmed.
 If symptoms do not occur, a drug (eg, isoproterenol) may be given to induce them.
 (NOTE: Isoproterenol should not be used in patients with hypertrophic cardiomyopathy or severe coronary artery disease.)
 Sensitivity varies from 30 to 80% depending on the protocol used.
 The false-positive rate is 10 to 15%.

-With vasovagal syncope, heart rate and BP usually decrease.
+With vasovagal syncope, heart rate and blood pressure (BP) usually decrease.
 Some patients have only a decrease in heart rate (cardioinhibitory); others have only a decrease in BP (vasodepressor).
-Other responses include a gradual decrease in systolic and diastolic BP with little change in heart rate (dysautonomic pattern), significant increase in heart rate (> 30 beats/min) with little change in BP (postural orthostatic tachycardia syndrome), and report of syncope with no hemodynamic changes (psychogenic syncope).
+Other responses that suggest alternative diagnoses include a gradual decrease in systolic and diastolic BP with little change in heart rate (dysautonomic pattern), significant increase in heart rate (> 30 beats/minute) with little change in BP (postural orthostatic tachycardia syndrome), and report of syncope with no hemodynamic changes (psychogenic syncope).